Sony Vaio PCV series: History

-After a long hiatus from building consumer PCs, Sony announced the re-entering into computer manufacturing market with the introduction the VAIO brand in 1996 while in Japan the following year.
-Sony's first lineup of VAIO desktop computers, the PCV-70 and PCV-90 would be introduced at the 1996 PC Expo Trade Show in New York.
+After a long hiatus from building consumer PCs, Sony announced the re-entering into computer manufacturing market with the introduction of the VAIO brand in 1996 while in Japan the following year.
+Sony's first line-up of VAIO desktop computers, the PCV-70 and PCV-90, would be introduced at the 1996 PC Expo Trade Show in New York.
 While in Japan, Sony introduced PCV-T700MR mini-tower computer, and two notebook computers for the Japanese market.

-PCV Lineup
+PCV Line-up

 The PCV series are broken into various sub-series variants, each focusing on specific consumers that fits their needs.
-Despite the variants introduced, the PCV series introduced 10 numbered models before adding a suffix to differentiate its future lineup.
-The letter(s)/suffix that starts before or after the model number indicates which sub-series it belongs to.
+Despite the variants introduced, the PCV series introduced 10 numbered models before adding a suffix to differentiate its future line-up.
+The letter(s)/suffix that starts before or after the model number indicates which subseries it belongs to.
 The list below describes each suffix.

-Sub-series Lineup
+Subseries Line-up

-The sub-series consists of 18 variants:
+The subseries consists of 18 variants: